 That’s how much He loves us narcissistic, petty, selfish, ever-bickering, ever-warring, utterly wretched, and downright murderous humans.

-If you go to church today, you will receive a long piece of palm leaf.
+And if you so fortunate that your church isn’t closed today, you will receive a long piece of palm leaf.
 This video gives very easy-to-follow instructions on how you can make a cross from your palm.